lucketta/popular-tv-shows-cli-gem/README.md

 # PopularTvShows

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/popular_tv_shows`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Popular TV Shows Cli Gem.
+This gem lists 49 Popular TV Shows, according to TV Guide.
+Choosing a show from the list allows you to get more information about the show: original airdate, rating, summary, main actors, and if the show is currently airing episodes.
+If so, the next air date and network are displayed.

 ## Installation